XizoB/CIQL/README.md

 We provide a docker image [xizobu/galactic:3.0](https://hub.docker.com/repository/docker/xizobu/galactic/general)
 # Result
 ## Different Noise Angles and Datasets
-Effect of Noise Angle.
+-Effect of Noise Angle.
-IQ-Learn: baseline algorithm;
+&nbsp;&nbsp;IQ-Learn: baseline algorithm;
-IQ-Learn (filter): Just filtering noise without using confidence, it becomes IQ-Learn when θn is set to 180°;
+&nbsp;&nbsp;IQ-Learn (filter): Just filtering noise without using confidence, it becomes IQ-Learn when θn is set to 180°;
-CIQL-E: Just filtering noise and using confidence;
+&nbsp;&nbsp;CIQL-E: Just filtering noise and using confidence;
-CIQL-A: Penalizing noise and using confidence.
+&nbsp;&nbsp;CIQL-A: Penalizing noise and using confidence.
-Ranking of algorithm performance: CIQL-A (40.3%) > CIQL-E (30.1%) > CIQL (filter, 26.8%) > IQ-Learn.
+&nbsp;&nbsp;Ranking of algorithm performance: CIQL-A (40.3%) > CIQL-E (30.1%) > CIQL (filter, 26.8%) > IQ-Learn.
-Compared to simply filtering noise, implementing fine-grained confidence assessment on the demonstration data can effectively enhance the performance of the algorithm.
+&nbsp;&nbsp;Compared to simply filtering noise, implementing fine-grained confidence assessment on the demonstration data can effectively enhance the performance of the algorithm.
 Additionally, penalizing noise is also superior to straightforward noise filtering.

 <div align=center>
 <img src="https://github.com/XizoB/CIQL/blob/main/Confidence-based-IQ-Learn/results/Boundary%20Angle%20Evaluation.png" width="600" height="335">
 </div>

 ## CIQL Evaluation
-Recovering environment rewards.
+-Recovering environment rewards.
 Reward function recovered by CIQL-A aligns more closely with human intent.
 Evaluation and penalization of noise in the data are more aligned with human intentions compared to strategies trained with simple noise filtering.